davydov-vyacheslav/i-wanna-rwx/README.md

     - [OMDb](https://www.omdbapi.com/).
 Do we need it having TMDb ?
     - [IMDb](https://www.imdb.com/).
 They don't have API, and do we need it having TMDb ?
     - HdRezka

+## Development

+Built with SwiftUI and SwiftData (with CloudKit sync).
+See [AGENT.md](AGENT.md) for the architecture overview, directory map, conventions, and build/test instructions.

 ## Screenshots